mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 As Madjiyb oversaw her pet project at Valles, her delegates were given wide latitude to create industry and housing for the masses of colonists who would come to Caldos.
 They came in droves, settling the planet and prospering under its liberal financial rules.
-Caldos’ fortuitous position in the Sindalian Main made it an optimal trade hub.
+Caldos' fortuitous position in the Sindalian Main made it an optimal trade hub.

 Madjiyb sought to build a society as generous as it was prosperous and she made sure that quality services, education and welfare were available to all Caldosian citizens.
 Where she saw corruption, she appointed trusted ministers to ferret it out.
 When a project failed, she scuttled it and tried something different.
-She recruited the region’s best and brightest to oversee her public works projects.
+She recruited the region's best and brightest to oversee her public works projects.
 Having made a vast fortune in belt mining, Madjiyb showed little interest in new entrepreneurial ventures, instead focusing on the creation of what she imagined to be a perfect society.

-At the system’s largest gas giant, Burge Velgut, she built massive refuelling barges that provided wilderness refuelling assistance to starships.
-Velgut’s gravity is too great for ships with less than 3G of thrust to use for skimming.
+At the system's largest gas giant, Burge Velgut, she built massive refuelling barges that provided wilderness refuelling assistance to starships.
+Velgut's gravity is too great for ships with less than 3G of thrust to use for skimming.
 Madjiyb was afraid that the inability of starships to refuel at the gas giant nearest the system mainworld would prevent visitors from coming.
 Visiting ships docked with the barges much like they would an orbital starport.
-Starship captains would open their fuel skimmers as the barges descended into the upper atmosphere of Velgut, basically ‘dipping’ the attached starships into an ocean of fuel.
+Starship captains would open their fuel skimmers as the barges descended into the upper atmosphere of Velgut, basically 'dipping' the attached starships into an ocean of fuel.
 Many historians have balked at this eccentric

 creation.
 Why had Madjiyb not simply created a refuelling station at